FIWARE/tutorials.Identity-Management/README.md

 * **Organization** - A group of users who can be assigned a series of rights.
 Altering the rights of the organization effects the access of all users of that organization
-* **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organiation.
-This allows each organization to be responisible for their members and removes the need for a super-admin to administer all rights
+* **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organization.
+This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights
 * **Role** - A role is a descriptive bucket for a set of permissions.
 A role can be assigned to either a single user or an organization.
 A signed-in user gains all the permissions from all of their own roles plus all of the roles associated to their organization